karenjosephine22/dms1_blog/posts/storyboard.md

 ## Story Board from Youtube
 ![how to train your dragon](hiccup.png)
 *"How to Train Your Dragon" holds a special place in my heart❤️, especially the first film, which marks the beginning of an extraordinary journey.
-This film's visual storytelling is a testament to the power of storyboarding and drawing skills in animation.
-By examining a small clip from the movie, I gained a deeper appreciation for the meticulous work that goes into creating such a compelling visual narrative.
-Strong drawing skills are essential for translating a script into a compelling visual narrative, with careful attention to visual clarity, movement, emotion, camera angles, and color.👏*
+By examining a small clip from the movie, I gained a deeper appreciation for the meticulous work that goes into creating such a compelling visual narrative, with careful attention to visual clarity, movement, emotion, camera angles, and color.👏*

 ## Self Potrait Story Board
 ![self potrait](potrait.png)